Tiendil/world-builders-2023/categorical-analysis/presentation/body.md

 ## Conflicts

 1. Old ways vs new ways<br/><small>Civilization on the edge of phase shift because of disruptive changes</small>
-2. Institutions & organizations vs each other
+2. Institutions & organizations fight over control on society.<br/><small>Nobody should take total advantage</small>
-3. Personal-level conflicts
+3. Personal-level conflicts<br/><small>How almost common people deal with the changes.</small>